a-tayo/Project-5-Communicate-Data-Findings/README.md

 I also investigated the other variables one by one plotting their distribution with histograms.
 Finally, i investigated the effect of these variables on the interaction between loan status and emploment status using both boxplot and point plot.

+## Acknowledgements

+A very big thank you to (Access Bank plc)[https://www.linkedin.com/company/access-bank-plc/] and their (advance africa program)[https://www.udacity.com/scholarships/accessbank] without which i would not have been able to participate in this program.
+Also a big shout out to Udacity for their well packaged and sound curriculum.
+More power to your elbows.
+Finally, thanks to my parents, teachers and all who have helped me to be who i am today.